Curriculum Intent - Product Design

 Studying Product Design naturally leads to ways of extending learning outside of the classroom.
-Students are encouraged to conduct primary research and experience products and events firsthand.
-In Year 12 students visit Ikea independently to carry out research that will inform their lighting design task.
+Students are encouraged to conduct primary research and experience products and events first hand.
+In Year 12 students visit galleries, museums, sites and buildings to independently carry out research that informs their work.
 Students in Year 13 carry out their own research specific to their project.
-This has included trips to the local forge, attending ‘Bikefest’ at the NEC, working with and finding a business client and visiting the local Sea Scout Centre to find out about and test canoes.
-Allied to this, we offer a trip to the renowned Design Museum in London and support entries into national competitions.
+This can be as varied as working directly with charities, or trips to the local forge.
+Students are encouraged to work collaboratively with a ‘real world’ client to support the development of their designs and testing prototypes.

 ‘I chose Product Design because I was intrigued to find out how things are made.
 I love the subject and have learnt a lot of practical skills that I can apply to everyday life.’‘Product Design has developed my technical thinking and has proven a great asset to me with employment and further education.’

 Many students have gone on to successfully complete degrees at Russell Group Universities, plus Loughborough, one of the top Universities in the country.
 Students studying Product Design open themselves up to a whole host of career prospects.
 Students consistently move forwards into a variety of areas, including Product Design, Industrial Design, Interior Design, Landscape Design, Electronic, Environmental, and Civil Engineering, Architecture, Theatre and Set Design.